damiendr/callipy/README.md

 %param x 5
 ```

-Now we can run the notebook from the browser, or call it without arguments, and it will used the default value for every missing argument:
+Now we can run the notebook from the browser, or call it without arguments, and it will use the default value for every missing argument:

 ```python
 >>> callipy.call_notebook("notebook.ipynb").y